 When a scheduled task is defined to run as a certain user the output generated from that task, will be sent to that user defined mail.

 The last line is the catch all address.
-For example a scheduled task set to be run as user with no mail defined in his profile will get the output generated sent to the catch all address (
+For example a scheduled task set to be run as user with no mail defined in their profile will get the output generated sent to the catch all address (

 firstname.lastname@example.org).
 The same will happen with any other mail action intended for an undefined user (not in that list)